jedi4ever/nodejs-ops/README.md

 The fundamental benefit of Error objects is that they automatically keep track of where they were built and originated

 ## process.uncaughtException
-- it's very common in the nodejs world [to just exist on the exception](http://dshaw.github.io/2012-05-jsday/#/10)
+- it's very common in the nodejs world [to just exit on the exception](http://dshaw.github.io/2012-05-jsday/#/10)

 **Not sure if this still makes sense with domains**